 Program Date: July 7 - July 21, 2024Apply

 For two weeks, students immerse themselves in one of the world’s oldest and greatest cities renowned for its distinct literature, acclaimed theater, iconic architecture, and thriving financial district.
-The curriculum focuses on how London came to be one of the leading trading capitals in the world through an exploration of its fascinating history and culture by visiting its many historic buildings, museums and diverse neighborhoods.
-Each day will focus on a different period, and a different area of London, from the city's Roman foundations through to the 2012 Olympic games, to build up a multilayered understanding of how London came to be the place it is today.
-We will particularly focus on how London developed as a global city of trade and immigration over the centuries.
+The curriculum focuses on how London came to be one of the leading hegemonic capitals in the world through an exploration of its complicated imperial history and culture by visiting its many historic buildings, museums and diverse neighborhoods.
+Each day will focus on a different period, and a different area of London to build up a multilayered understanding of how London came to be the place it is today.
 Simultaneously, the course will explore the idea of history, not as a simple set of facts about “what happened in the past," but as a changing interpretive discipline, rooted in the evaluation and interpretation of primary source material.

 Guest lecturers who are experts in their field will guide students through London, with academic and extracurricular activities, including field trips, plays and theater tours, museum visits, and catching a performance on the stage of Shakespeare’s Globe.